step-/yad/feature-comparison.md

 - The new `--use-output-prefix` option tags form field output with field `ID` names [0.42.71] (§)213.
 - A new invisible form field type `:INV` [0.42.85].
 - YadL disables form buttons and list items while synchronous user commands are running [0.42.73] (§)221.
+- A Meson build (thanks Dima Krasner @dimakr) [0.42.83].
+- GTK+-3 Layer-shell support using the new options `--layer` and `--edge` (thanks Dima Krasner @dimakr) [0.42.83].

 ## Frozen features

 Due to Fatdog64 Linux no longer packaging the Webkit engine, I stopped compiling and maintaining yadL's HTML dialog widget.
-Some YadL versions compiled with Webkit can be found

 ## Historical bug fixes